-- 1 Computer science requires students to demonstrate an aptitude for the mathematical/programming/logic elements of the course; there is an aptitude assessment to complete before being accepted onto this course. - 2 Only one information technology-based course may be selected; you are not able to study both Computer Science and BTEC IT. - 3 Music requires a proficiency in a musical instrument or an ability to sing.
-If unsure, please discuss your suitability with Mr. Mair, Head of Music.
+- \1 Computer science requires students to demonstrate an aptitude for the mathematical/programming/logic elements of the course; there is an aptitude assessment to complete before being accepted onto this course. - \2 Only one information technology-based course may be selected; you are not able to study both Computer Science and BTEC IT. - \3 Music requires a proficiency in a musical instrument or an ability to sing.
+If unsure, please discuss your suitability with your music teacher.